bob-dinger/Texas_Indicators/education/Percent of eligible 3- and 4-year-olds enrolled in public Pre-K/report.md

 Latest Value: 53.2%

-State Rank: N/A
+State Rank: N/A (Texas Only variable)

-Peer Rank:
+Peer Rank: N/A

 ----